manishjanky/nagp-kubernetes-devops/README.md

 - If you are on cloud infra then get the endpoint of the API service and you can access the api like **{your-service-endpoint}/movies**

   - Youe can use the below command to get the `service-endpoint`.
-After you execute the below command you will find the endpoint in the External IP column.
+You will find the endpoint in the External IP column.

   ```
   kubectl describe service api-service wide -o